Providing Excellent Service

 Maintaining trust and operational excellence

 Our work requires precision, coordination, and a deep understanding of both infrastructure and people.
-The Met Council’s record of compliance continues, earning the continued trust of our customers, partners, and communities across the Twin Cities region.
+The Metropolitan Council’s record of compliance continues, earning the continued trust of our customers, partners, and communities across the Twin Cities region.

 Maintaining outstanding compliance and performance